 Nobody can be disappointed in Coach Campbell’s second year at Ames, and even if the Cyclones have a backslide in 2018, the future is bright if he stays the course and doesn’t fly the coop.
 Other schools will have him on a the watch list, especially if the team has a much better year than predicted here.
 All long term contracts can be broken, and if a higher recognized Power Five school comes knocking, Campbell just might take a leave.
 A winner at Toledo and his one good year with Iowa State, Campbell is an up and coming big time coach and leader.
 His teams are well coached and exciting.
 He seems to understand how to manipulate his line-ups to get the most from his players.
 That is the scary part of this Iowa State team.
 They are going to be dangerous in every game, favorite or not.
 And even if one has issues with them, they will be competitive in every game.

 Kyle Kempt and Zeb Nolan give the offense two very good quarterbacks that have experience.
 ISU should be fine whomever they have under center.
-This position is a strength as is the running back position led by Mike Warren and David Montgomery. can never be underrated and ISU is loaded here.
+This position is a strength as is the running back position led by Mike Warren and David Montgomery.
+ISU can never be underrated a running back this season and ISU is loaded here.
 Hakeem Butler returns as the pass catcher with big play potential and with these playmakers and a offensive line that has 35 career starts (only on returning starter) the offense should light up the scoreboard.
 And do not forget returning TE Chase Smith (2nd team all-conference) that is a big target and can push smaller defenders away with his 6’7 frame.
 Iowa State’s strong point will be the offense.

 With three defensive line starters coming back, the Cyclones will have one of the better ones in the. conference.
 That might not mean a whole-hell-of-a-lot in this league.